Make Your Website Merry and Bright with These 10 Holiday Marketing Ideas

 Looking for a viral way to spread joy to your customers?
 Host a giveaway or contest on social media.

-This year DreamHost is giving back to our customers with “The Dreamiest Website of the Year Awards.”
-Customers can submit their websites for a bevy of awards.
-The winners will get swag, cash, and bragging rights.
-It’s a fun way to thank the people who keep us in business.
+Last year DreamHost gave back to our customers with “The Dreamiest Website of the Year Awards.”
+Customers were able to submit their websites for a bevy of awards.
+The winners got swag, cash, and bragging rights.
+It was a fun way to thank the people who keep us in business.

 10. Welcome Visitors to the New Year